 As the COVID vaccine booster rollout widens, labour law experts say workplace mandates will eventually include a third shot.

-“Once the boosters become widely available, every company which has a vaccine mandate will add the booster,” said Howard Levitt, senior partner at Levitt Sheikh LLP, a law firm specializing in labour and employment law.
+“Once the boosters become widely available, every company which has a vaccine mandate will add the booster,” said Howard Levitt, senior partner at Levitt LLP, a law firm specializing in labour and employment law.

 On Monday, Ontario began accepting bookings for COVID booster shots for anyone 50 and over who got their second shot at least 168 days earlier.
 In early January, bookings will be extended to include people 18 and over.
 The widening availability of booster shots come as Ontario faces rapidly-rising COVID case counts, and a growing threat from the Omicron variant.